Opening Question

 State: State police coordinate multi-county

-operations Local: Local police make arrests and gather evidence
+Local: Local police make arrests and gather evidence

 Courts: Multiple court systems handle different